 The majority of the body's iron (75%) is bound up in hemoglobin and myoglobin.
 Ferritin and hemosiderin (both storage proteins) account for 22%, with a small amount (3%) bound in enzymatic reactions.
 The bulk of the body's iron is recycled via the reticuloendothelial system.
 In adults, 5% of the daily iron need is met via dietary absorption, equaling that which is lost.
 In the pediatric population however, due to rapid growth, 30% of the daily iron requirement must come from the diet.

-In healthy infants, daily iron requirement is 0.5 to 0.8 mg/day.
+In healthy infants, the daily iron requirement is 0.5 to 0.8 mg/day.
 However, only a small fraction of dietary iron is absorbed, making the required actual intake much higher.
 Bioavailability of iron also plays a role.
 Breastmilk contains 0.3 to 1 mg per liter of iron, but has a 50% bioavailability, compared to formula which has a higher iron content (12mg per liter) but a 5% bioavailability.
 Full term infants should receive 1 mg/kg/day of iron.
-For the first 4 months, this is met with breastfeeding alone (given the mother has adequate iron stores of her own).
-But after 4 months, iron supplementation should be started until sufficient intakes of iron-rich cereals are being taken.
+For the first 4 months, this is met with breastfeeding alone.
+But after 4 months, iron supplementation should be started until sufficient intake of iron-rich cereals has begun.
 Preterm infants, lacking iron stores, should receive higher amounts of iron supplementation of 2 to 4 mg/kg/day.
 Oral iron supplementation is correlated with improved growth, improved neurodevelopment, and reduced risk of infections.

 Cow's milk intake is an important cause of iron deficiency anemia, and should be avoided entirely in children under 12 months of age.
 Intake should be limited to 20 ounces (600 mL) per day in children 1 to 5 years of age.
 The reasons for limitation to cow's milk intake are: 1) cow's milk is directly toxic to the intestinal mucosa, causing microscopic bleeding, 2) cow's milk has low iron bioavailability, and 3) cow's milk has a high fat content and reduces appetite for other, potentially iron rich foods.